 - The callers are angry: they feel tricked by the advertising that led to the call

 Bad keyword choices or deceptive dynamic ad copy can undermine your credibility with your intake team.
 Trusting and listening to your call center are critical skills for a behavioral health, direct-to-consumer marketing team.

 Another weak point is tracking.
-Phone systems, CRMs (e.g., Salesforce), and tracking software need to be integrated to be able to understand what is happening with your campaigns.
+Phone systems, CRMs (e.g., Salesforce), and call tracking software need to be integrated to be able to understand what is happening with your campaigns.
 You want your Internet team leaders to be able to run reports on the fly throughout the day to assess what is happening.
 Take note: If you have anyone leading your marketing teams who does not know how to run their own CRM reports instantly, you are in deep trouble.
 They should be running multiple reports four or five times a day on their own.
 If they are waiting for someone else to create reports weekly or even daily, they can never be nimble enough to run a direct-to-consumer behavioral health marketing team.

 Optimization is about data, speed, and creativity.
-You need to be able to understand the messages your data are giving you, react quickly – not waiting for someone else to tell you what the data indicate, and have creative solutions to improve the results.
+You need to be able to understand the messages your data are giving you, react quickly – not waiting for someone else to tell you what the data indicate – and have creative solutions to improve the results.

-Optimization is also about instincts: what will appeal to this particular consumer?
+Optimization is also about instincts: what will appeal to potential clients?
 Remember there are major obstacles to converting this particular consumer, so if your marketing team has no clue about the messaging that will appeal to them, your campaigns will be very slow to get off the ground.
 Ideally you have an optimization-oriented team that includes writers who specialize in persuasive copy that works with this type of consumer, designers who have thick skin and move quickly, and team leaders who have creative expertise in developing campaigns for consumers with mental health disorders.
 Without an overall understanding of what moves this consumer your campaigns can suffer from the following issues:

 - Too broad and generic